coreexplorer-org/coreexplorer-org.github.io/_posts/2025-05-04-preparing-core-explorer-for-some-more-attention.md

 - **Data Collection**: Repo Explorer scrapes commit and pull request history from the Bitcoin repository on GitHub.
 This process involves collecting detailed information about each commit and pull request, offering a broad overview of the repository's activity.
 - **Data Export**: The collected data is then processed and exported into a CSV format.
 This allows users to import the data into spreadsheet tools for further analysis, creating charts, and drawing insights.
-- **Accessibility**: With a GitHub API key, anyone can run the scripts to scrape the repository, making Repo Explorer an accessible entry point for exploring Bitcoin repository data [3].
+- **Accessibility**: With a GitHub API key, anyone can run the scripts to scrape the repository, making Repo Explorer an accessible entry point for exploring Bitcoin repository data.

 ## Vibe Explorer: Bringing Data to Life